 In 2011, BAS celebrated twenty years with Evolution | Revolution: The 20th Anniversary Exhibition, featuring selected works by over seventy artists who had previously exhibited and/or rented studio spaces at the center.

-This year, Buffalo Arts Studio will see the continued positions of executive/artistic director, development officer, and education coordinator.
+This year, Buffalo Arts Studio will see the continued positions of executive director, curator, and education coordinator.
 Studio tours for school groups have also been developed in order to attract new visitors and highlight the wonderful attributes BAS has to offer.